Sabryr/fox-intro/_episodes/14-modules.md

 ## Loading and unloading software

 To load a software module, use `module load`.
-In this example we will use Python 3.
+In this example we will use samtools.

-Initially, Python 3 is not loaded.
+Initially, samtools is not loaded.
 We can test this by using the `which` command. `which` looks for programs the same way that Bash does, so we can use it to tell us where a particular piece of software is stored.

 ```
-{{ site.remote.prompt }} which python3
+{{ site.remote.prompt }} which samtools
 ```
 {: .language-bash}